agrafix/superrecord/README.md

 Supercharged (fast!) anonymous records and variants (open sums) for Haskell.

-For an introduction to anonymous records read [this blog post](https://www.athiemann.net/2017/07/02/superrecord.html).
+For an introduction to anonymous records read [this blog post](https://www.athiemann.net/2017/07/02/superrecord.html) or watch [this talk](https://www.youtube.com/watch?v=Nh0XD2hPV8w).